jurekbl/qcqkd_26_coding_tasks/README.md

 4. Do **not** modify interface files unless instructed to avoid pulling issues for upcoming sheets.

 ### Option B
 - Copy the interface code from the browser and paste it in your favorite environment.
-Make sure to install all packages from requiremnts.txt (locally is recommended when working in Python 3.12, Option A)
+Make sure to install all packages from requirements.txt (locally is recommended when working in Python 3.12, see Option A)

 ---